|Nutrition Facts (per serving)|

-Place the tortillas in a single layer on two rimmed cookie sheets and sprinkle with salt and/or chili powder, if desired.
-You also can season them with cayenne pepper, cumin seed, or cumin powder or fresh herbs such as oregano or cilantro.
+Place tortillas in a single layer on two rimmed cookie sheets and sprinkle with salt and/or chili powder, if desired.
+You also can season with cayenne pepper, cumin seed or cumin powder, or fresh herbs such as oregano or cilantro.

-Bake the tortillas for 5 minutes, then turn the tortillas using spatulas or tongs, rotate the cookie sheets, and bake for 3 to 6 minutes longer until the tortillas are crispy and light brown.
-Use them right away or store for later use.
+Bake tortillas for 5 minutes, then turn tortillas using spatulas or tongs, rotate the cookie sheets, and bake for 3 to 6 minutes longer until tortillas are crispy and light brown.